naasking/PithyDOM/README.md

     $.addClass       // add a single CSS class to an Element
     $.removeClass    // remove a single CSS class
-    $.hasClass       // check whether
+    $.hasClass       // check whether an element has a class
+    $.toggleClass    // removes class if present, else adds the class

-add/remove support chaining, in that they return the element for further operations.
+add/remove/toggle support chaining, in that they return the element for further operations.
 Since add/remove only operate on a single class at a time, you can add multiple classes as:

-    element.addClass('foo').addClass('bar');
+    element.addClass('foo').addClass('bar').toggleClass('active');

 This was for conciseness and simplicity of implementation, since adding multiple classes isn't necessarily supported even by browsers that